 Why Hold the Line?

 When I sat down with my first interviewee to discuss the events of August 12, here in Charlottesville, I was struck by her account.
 She talked about how the clergy banded together and stood strong against men in militia gear, their self-claimed army.
 She told me that counter-protestors remained peaceful but fierce, committed to their cause, holding the line for justice.

 As I moved through the day, completing interviews, that phrase stuck with me.
 “They held the line,” she’d said.
 They held the line.
 Imagery as powerful as the action of holding the line comes to mind when I think of these words.

-We would stand between any threat foolish enough to stand between our children and their safety.
+We would guard against any threat foolish enough to stand between our children and their safety.
 We would link arms with allies to prevent another Nazi from stepping foot on the ground where our children walk.
 We would hold hands or raise fists and plant feet firm on the side of love so that hate can never win.

 We would Hold the Line.